 Writings of the Church Fathers on Christian head coverings

 During the days of the ancient Church, Christian head coverings among women was a unanimous practice.
-Multiple Fathers of the Church mention this practice in their writings, including Tertullian of Carthage, Clement of Alexandria, Hippolytus of Rome, John Chrysostom, and Augustine of Hippo.
+Multiple Fathers of the Church mention this practice in their writings, including Tertullian of Carthage, Clement of Alexandria, Hippolytus of Rome, John Chrysostom, and Augustine of Hippo, among others.

 Tertullian of Carthage

 Tertullian of Carthage (150-220 A.D.) contributed much to Orthodoxy with his early writings.
 Nearly one-hundred fifty years after St. Paul’s letter, he writes of the Corinthian church still practicing head coverings.
 He tells us: “So, too, did the Corinthians themselves understand.
 In fact, at this day the Corinthians do veil their virgins.
 What the apostles taught, their disciples approve.“

 Clement of Alexandria (150-215 A.D.) was an early theologian in the Church, whose lasting impact was attempting to unite Greek pagan philosophy with Christianity.
 He writes, “Woman and man are to go to church decently attired…for this is the wish of the Word, since it is becoming for her to pray veiled.“

 Much is not known about the identity of Hippolytus of Rome (170-235 A.D.).
 However, his writings place him in incredibly high esteem among the ranks of the Church Fathers.
 In The Apostolic Tradition, a work ascribed to Hippolytus, he says: “And let all women have their heads covered with an opaque cloth…“